nuclio/nuclio/docs/reference/triggers/kafka.md

 ```

 During [rebalance](#rebalancing), the function can still be processing events.
-We can register a callback to drop or commit events being handled when the rebalancing is about to happen, using the following method (Note that the registered callback is a nullity callback (doesn't accept arguments)):
+We can register a callback to run before the workers are terminated, e.g. to drop or commit events being handled when the rebalancing is about to happen,
+using the following method (Note that the registered callback is a nullary callback (doesn't accept arguments)):
 ```py
 context.platform.set_termination_callback(callback)
 ```